 - I review regularly.
-I reviews using two different ways: by weekday (e.g. on Monday a reviews the Monday pages) or by day of the month (e.g. on the 12th I review the other 12th).
+I review using two different ways: on weekdays (e.g. on Monday I review the Monday pages) or by day of the month (e.g. on the 12th I review the other 12th of the previous months).
 I start a new notebook each year.

 - When reviewing, I just look at the third column.
-You should be able to remember the meaning of the sentence when you see it and if you don’t, have a look at the second or first column.
+You should remember the meaning of the sentence when you see it and if you don’t, have a look at the second or first column.

 - I highlight the words I am not able to remember.

-- I make my own flashcards to keep in mind the most complex words or collocations.
+- I make my own flashcards to keep in mind the most complicated words or collocations.

-- You can buy a set of blank index cards or simply use the Apps Quizlet or Memrise that allow you to create your own set of flashcards.
+- You can buy a set of blank index cards or simply use the Apps Quizlet or Memrise that allows you to create your own set of flashcards.

 7. I USE INSTAGRAM